 Using automation to follow the customer journey

-Automation can be extremely useful not only in matching the correct customer lifecycle stage with the correct message in the email environment, but also across channels and devices using multichannel triggers.
-This is where the data specialisation and management becomes crucial to be able to correctly deliver relevant messages at scale.
+Automation can be extremely useful not only in matching the correct customer lifecycle stage with the correct message in the email environment, but also across channels and devices using multi-channel triggers.
+This is where the data specialization and management becomes crucial to be able to correctly deliver relevant messages at scale.

 “If we understand from the data that recipients respond best to receiving a series of emails that progressively add more and more value, rather than one great big newsletter at the end of the month, than that’s a principle that we can apply to our other clients as well.
 Understanding data better is an approach that we’re going through at the moment”, remarks Ross Carroll.